 2. The pre-emption may be done for QoS flows belonging to the same UE or to other UEs.

-For each QoS flow which has been successfully established, the NG-RAN node shall store the mapped E-RAB ID if included in the PDU Session Resource Setup Request Transfer IE contained in the PDU SESSION RESOURCE SETUP REQUEST message and use it as specified in TS 38.300 [8].The NG-RAN node shall report to the AMF in the PDU SESSION RESOURCE SETUP RESPONSE message the result for each PDU session resource requested to be setup:
+For each QoS flow which has been successfully established, the NG-RAN node shall store the mapped E-RAB ID if included in the PDU Session Resource Setup Request Transfer IE contained in the PDU SESSION RESOURCE SETUP REQUEST message and use it as specified in TS 38.300 [8].

+For each QoS flow which has been successfully established, if the QoS Monitoring request IE is included in the QoS Flow Setup Request Item IE in the PDU Session Resource Setup Request Transfer IE of the PDU SESSION RESOURCE SETUP REQUEST message, the NG-RAN node shall, if supported, initiate the UL/DL packet delay measurement for the UE.

+The NG-RAN node shall report to the AMF in the PDU SESSION RESOURCE SETUP RESPONSE message the result for each PDU session resource requested to be setup: